I’ve been reading

 These former rivals must now become an outstanding team to represent their prestigious school.

 Although baseball is an American sport, Japanese people are not insensitive to this sport from elsewhere.
 The creator of this

-The story focuses on Eijun Sawamura, a young baseball player, preferably left-handed, who is offered a place in a high school where the baseball team is
+The story focuses on Eijun Sawamura, a young baseball player, preferably left-handed, who is offered a place in a

 37. Chihayafuru by YUKI SUETSUGU